ydgust/actual-dev/init-prompt.md

 I want a high-level understanding of the system slice relevant to this feature.

-Given this codebase and the files I am looking at, explain:
+Given this codebase and the files I am looking at and the feature I am implementing, explain:

 1. Entry points
    - What starts this process?